 The other advantage of a racket with greater mass is that this helps protect the player’s wrist and arm by being more resistant to the acceleration of impact.
 For example, lightweight rackets are perfect for the fast movements of a serve-and-volley player, but it provides less protection to the arm during the shock of impact.
 A heavier tennis racquet helps protect the arm as it mechanically discourages the tendency to swing wildly at shots.

-8. Grip size
+8. Grip Size

 The most crucial aspect of grip size is the ratio of comfort to wrist strain.
 A grip that is too small will be flexible but will cause the muscles of the hand and forearm to work very hard to hold the racquet.
 Larger grips are easier on the holding muscles, but the wrist/hand will be less mobile.

 Now, for example, players who have tennis elbow problems might switch to a larger grip that decreases demands on the muscles and increases leverage to counter off-center impacts.
-The golden rule for grip selection is to hold the racquet in the forehand position, then you should be able to place your index finger between the area on the grip where your palm begins and fingertips ends.
+The golden rule for grip selection is to hold the racquet in the forehand position, then you should be able to place your index finger between the area on the grip where your palm begins and fingertips end.

-9. String pattern
+9. String Pattern

 An open string pattern has a greater gap between strings for the ultimate grip when applying spin on the ball.
 A dense string pattern, on the other hand, offers more control of the ball but needs more power for applying spin.

-Good for Baseliners
+Good For Baseliners

 Heavy racquets help to produce powerful baseline strokes, which is ideal for singles or for doubles players who stay back.
-Contrast that with lighter rackets which are easier to maneuver.
+Contrast that with lighter rackets that are easier to maneuver.
 Easy maneuverability is great, but it is useful mainly for volleys, serves, and overheads.
 Though serving is a big part of the singles match, overheads and volleys are more likely to be used as a matter of regular play in doubles.
 So if most of the shots you hit during your games are from the baseline, you are more likely to prefer a heavier racket.
 On the other hand, for volleys having a lighter racquet would make the deal.

-Transfers less Shock
+Transfers Less Shock

-If you have tennis elbow, it’s a good idea to use the heaviest racket which you can comfortably handle without becoming tired during the match.
+If you have a tennis elbow, it’s a good idea to use the heaviest racket which you can comfortably handle without becoming tired during the match.
 On the other hand, a light racquet will feel good when you pick it up and hit with it.
 However, since it is light, it will not absorb the shock of the ball as much as heavier rackets shall do.
 This means your wrist and arm will absorb more of the shock, which is not recommended for tennis elbow.

 If you especially prefer a light racket, for its easier applications, you can always get one and make it heavier by adding lead tape to its frame.

-Though you can win tennis matches with extensive hours in practices, you need the power to compete against the best players.
+Though you can win tennis matches with extensive hours in practice, you need the power to compete against the best players.
 A USPTR tennis instructor Ron Waite said that power is essential in modern games.
 A heavier racket produces this power.
 Want proof?
 Look to physics: power is equal to mass times velocity.